 Let your skills and interests guide you.
 If you're amazing at cross-stitch or resin casting, start there!

 2. Launch just a few products first

 Start small.
-Launch a few products and assess how your audience likes them.
+Run through your store launch checklist, release a few products and assess how your audience likes them.
 That can give you valuable data on the direction to take your other projects.